MuditMJJoshi/CS639.github.io/README.md

                                              Visualizations
+ 1. Average Game Length - This graph shows the average number of moves for a game at 4 different skill levels.
+As we can see, there is a positive correlation between skill and longer game length.

 ![Graph 1](docs/assets/1.jpg)

+2. Game length by the opening with variation - This graph shows some different openings and how the many moves the resulting games take on average.
+It shows that opening can impact game length quite heavily.

 ![Graph 2](docs/assets/2.jpg)

+3. Missing Title - This graph shows how often a game ends a certain way.
+It shows that most games end by resignation of one player, and very few games end in a draw.

 ![Graph 3](docs/assets/3.jpg)

+4. Victorious Color - This graph shows the outcome of games at different skill levels.
+An interesting takeaway is that white has a distinct advantage at all levels, and that draws are much more likely at the pro level.

 ![Graph 4](docs/assets/4.jpg)

+5. Victory Status by the Game Rating - This graph shows how likely a certain a game ending is a different skill levels.
+It shows that checkmate is relatively unlikely at pro level relative to other levels of play.

 ![Graph 5](docs/assets/5.jpg)

+6,7.
+Win by Opening and Level - These two graphs show how likely a win is in a certain openings, filtered by skill levels.
+It shows that some opening are better at different skill levels.

 ![Graph 6](docs/assets/6.jpg)

 ![Graph 7](docs/assets/7.jpg)

+8. Winner by the Opening with Variation in % - This graph shows the likelihood of an outcome for different openings.
+With this graph you can see which openings are better for which color, and which result in more draws.

 ![Graph 8](docs/assets/8.jpg)

+9,10.
+Winner by Opening and Level - These two graphs show the likelihood of an outcome for different openings.
+With these graphs you can see which openings are better for which color, and which result in more draws.

 ![Graph 9](docs/assets/9.jpg)

 ![Graph 10](docs/assets/10.jpg)

 ![Graph 11](docs/assets/11.jpg)

 ![Graph 12](docs/assets/12.jpg)

 ![Graph 13](docs/assets/13.jpg)